 A citation is needed usually when:

-- You are stating some else's words, thoughts, or ideas
+You are stating someone else's words, thoughts, or ideas

-- You refer to or use an image, clip, tweet, post, or anything of that nature.
+You refer to or use an image, clip, tweet, post, website, etc.

 You use your own words, thoughts, or ideas that you have stated in previous work.